fofxtools/api-cache/docs/code-skeleton.md

      * - Normalize parameters for consistent ordering
      * - Encode normalized parameters to JSON
      * - Generate SHA1 hash of the JSON parameters
-     * - Build cache key components with uppercased method
+     * - Build cache key components with lowercased method
      * - Append version if provided
      * - Concatenate components with dots
      *